-Partitioning (with no usage of the cached data) techniques are grouped into two general classes depending on the main query bbox's position to critical region bbox (see Figure 3).
+Partitioning techniques are grouped into two general classes depending on the main query bbox's position to critical region bbox (see Figure 5).
 These are "partitioning into sub regions of equal area" and "partitioning into sub-regions of un-equal area".
-There are five possible cases illustrated in Figure 3: In case-a main request's bbox falls in a critical region, in case-b there is no overlapping region between none of bbox, in case-c some of the bbox fall in a critical region, in case-d main query bbox covers a critical region and in case-e main query bbox and critical region bboxes overlap partially and totally at the same time.
+There are five possible cases illustrated in Figure 5: In case-a main request's bbox falls in a critical region, in case-b there is no overlapping region between none of bbox, in case-c some of the bbox fall in a critical region, in case-d main query bbox covers a critical region and in case-e main query bbox and critical region boxes overlap partially and totally at the same time.
 If there are more then one critical regions overlapping with main query bbox partially or totally, we firs look for totally overlapping CRs, then look for partially overlapping CRs.
-If there is at least one totally overlapping CR (such as d and e), the we ignore the partially overlapping CRs.
+If there is at least one totally overlapping CR (such as d and e), then we ignore the partially overlapping CRs and partition the query according to covered CR.